 At AccuTemp we offer regular maintenance for our clients’ Air Conditioning systems because the last thing you want or need is to have an equipment failure during business hours.
 Our professionally trained technicians thoroughly test your equipment to ensure that it is operating accurately and reliably.

-Routine maintenance is crucial in order to extend the life of your AC equipment.
-Our maintenance services can help save you hefty repair costs that are often due to premature AC system failures.
+Routine maintenance is crucial in order to extend the life of your equipment.
+Our Commercial Air Conditioning Maintenance services can help save you hefty repair costs that are often due to premature AC system failures.
 We can make sure your equipment and HVAC systems continue to operate at peak efficiency, resulting in lower monthly energy costs.

 Air Handler Inside Unit Check

 Dirty air filters are a frequent cause of low suction pressure in air conditioning systems and high temperature rise in heating systems.
 Dirt will also collect on evaporator coils.
 Improper filtration of the home can cause excessive dust in the house and compound allergy problems.

 A dirty evaporator coil restricts air flow and prevents proper transfer of heat to the refrigerant and can cause compressor failure.
 Compressors are not designed to pump liquid refrigerant and this can cause the compressor to fail.